macaburguera/GNSS-jamming-classifier/README.md

   High-level overview of the full pipeline: synthetic training → model artifacts → Day 1 / Day 2 validation → legacy Zenodo experiments.

-If you add new experiments or models, extend `docs/` so the README stays short and the detailed explanations live in separate documents.